kyma-project/kyma/docs/04-operation-guides/operations/02-install-kyma.md

   kyma deploy --components-file {COMPONENTS_FILE_PATH}
   ```

   `{COMPONENTS_FILE_PATH}` is the path to a YAML file containing the desired component list to be installed.
-In the following example, only eight components are deployed on the cluster:
+In the following example, only seven components are deployed on the cluster:

   ```yaml
 prerequisites: